Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 If you've struggled with something in the past, it is a common human tendency to automatically

 This all happens automatically...subconsciously....below your radar.
-It's a mental short cut that can serve to keep you stuck.

 90% of the thoughts you think today are the same thoughts you thought yesterday and the day before and the day before.

-As I said, it's a mental shortcut that your brain uses to save energy which is good, but this mental shortcut can also be extremely frustrating when you are trying to improve or change yourself.
+Your brain makes a mental model/framework/blueprint of who you think you are, and then all your behaviors stem from that identity, even if you don't prefer that version of yourself.
+It's a mental shortcut that your brain uses to savew energy, but this mental shortcut can also be extremely frustrating when you are trying to improve or change yourself.

-It's one reason why:
+It's also one reason why...

 you sabotage yourself with food when you are trying to lose excess fat, and then beat yourself up for it.
-Or you lose weight and then gain it back
+Or you lose weight and then gain it back.

-you mindlessly scroll on Tiktok when you wake up instead of executing your desired morning routine
+you mindlessly scroll on TikTok when you wake up instead of executing your desired morning routine.

 To Change on the Outside You Must Change Who You Are on the Inside